-During each of the years ended June 30, 2019 and 2018, the Foundation received operating grants from the CDC totaling \$1,250,000.
-Additionally, during the year ended June 30, 2019, the Foundation received grant awards from the CDC through Federal cooperative agreements totaling \$15,241,293, primarily for opioid prevention efforts.
+While the Foundation raises funding to extend CDC's lifesaving work, the Foundation is also eligible to apply for and receive grants from the Federal government, including a \$1,250,000 operating grant the Foundation is legislatively eligible to receive from CDC.
+During each of the years ended June 30, 2020 and 2019, the Foundation received operating grants from the CDC totaling \$1,250,000.
+Additionally, during the years ended June 30, 2020 and 2019, the Foundation received grant awards from CDC totaling \$53,298,784 and \$15,241,293, primarily to fund Foundation programs aimed at responding to the COVID-19 pandemic as well as programs aimed at opioid prevention.